zzolo/zzolo.github.com/pages/cv.md

 # Alan Palazzolo

-I am driven towards making the world a better place through collaboration, open source, and community with a focus on telling compelling stories with data and promoting a more open, civil culture.
+I am driven towards making the world a better place through collaboration, open source, and community with a focus on telling compelling stories with data and code.

 ## Summary